 Where it is clear from the article that RICO Defendant David Pratt of RICO Defendant Proskauer Rose is extremely close with Spallina and Tescher, claiming “It is my honor and privilege to welcome the community to join our annual Mitzvah Society Reception,” said David Pratt, who is co-chairing the event with Robert Spallina…We are also excited to inaugurate three new members: Jodi Lustgarten, Jon Sahn and Robert Spallina, bringing our Mitzvah Society ranks to a proud 55!”

-Acting as Counsel for the Estate

-Acting as Personal Representatives for the Estate

-Acting as Witness to Documents that make changes giving authority and interest to TS, Tescher and Spallina to act as personal representativesared and had a client who was mentally depressed, confused and undergoing a series of serious physical problems supposedly sign them but now appears they may have fraudulently through forged signatures and more, signed the documents for him post mortem
+TS is acting as Counsel for the Estates, Acting as Personal Representatives for the Estates, Acting as Trustees in the Estates, Acting as Witness to Documents that make changes giving authority and interest to TS, Tescher and Spallina to act as personal representatives on documents they prepared and had a client who was mentally depressed, confused and undergoing a series of serious physical problems supposedly sign them but now appears they may have fraudulently through forged signatures and more, signed the documents for him post mortem,

-Acting as Counsel in the Insurance AgreementSAMR to change, perhaps illegally, beneficiaries of the insurance policiesEs.
+Acting as Counsel in the SAMR to all parties in efforts to change beneficiaries of the insurance policies of the Estates.

-Failure to provide me and other beneficiaries with proper accounting and inventories of my mother’s estate and father’s estate

 This Court

-That this Court is conflicted with myself as it is also sued in the RICO and ANTITRUST Lawsuit, along with members of the Court and that members of this Court have been complained of in the State and Federal complaints.
+That this Court is conflicted with Petitioner as it is also sued in the RICO and ANTITRUST Lawsuit, along with members of the Court and that members of this Court have been complained of in the State and Federal complaints.

-That I am willing to consider allowing members of this Court to parse such conflict with the RICO & ANTITRUST and continue adjudicating these matters and waive any conflict with the prior matters, if each person handling this probate of the Estates will sign and verify the attached Conflict of Interest Disclosure form attached as Exhibit ____, prior to ANY action.
-Presumably, if there are no Conflicts of Interest that will deny due process and obstruct justice in these matters, the COI should be a no brainer to sign by anyone acting in these matters.
+That Petitioner is willing to consider allowing members of this Court to parse such conflict with the RICO & ANTITRUST and continue adjudicating these matters and waive any conflict with the prior matters, if each person handling this probate of the Estates will sign and verify the attached Conflict of Interest Disclosure form attached as Exhibit 30, prior to ANY action.
+Presumably, if there are no Conflicts of Interest that will deny due process and obstruct justice in these matters, the COI should be a no brainer to sign by anyone acting forward in these matters.